benoitboidin/ben_website.github.io/content/index.md

 ## Overview

-I'm studying data science and I am trying make a nice website about it.
+I'm studying data science and I am trying make a nice website about.
-I'll put there some corporate resume stuff, and some personal projects, notes and interesting items.
+I'll put there some [corporate resume stuff](../assets/experiences), and some personal projects, notes and interesting items.

 I'll be happy to connect on [LinkedIn](https://fr.linkedin.com/in/benoît-boidin-276124a3), or [GitHub](https://github.com/benoitboidin) if you want to see my projects (not much for now).
 For collaboration, I started using [Malt](https://www.malt.fr/profile/benoitboidin).